Informa helps businesses and professionals in hundreds of ways.

 Tolu Adẹ̀kọ́

-Q: Please tell us about your design concept for the VIP Lounge.
+What was your design concept for the VIP Lounge?

 We also drew inspiration from Bertram Mills, the British impresario credited with reviving the circus in England.
 His shows were elegant, curated and imaginative; and that blend of sophistication and wonder shaped our direction.